lincolnvirus/lincolnvirus.github.io/friends/zhivi_malish.markdown

 ref: zhivi_malish
 ---

-“Lincoln virus” supports and helps the “Zhivi Malysh” charity fund, that perform treatment payment and rehabilitation for sick children as well as provides help for hospitals and rehabilitation centers.
+“Lincoln virus” supports and helps the “Zhivi, malysh” charity fund, that perform treatment payment and rehabilitation for sick children as well as provides help for hospitals and rehabilitation centers.